-Examinations may consist of short answer, short essay, and essay questions designed to assess your mastery of basic information as well as your ability to integrate, critically evaluate, and communicate an understanding of the material covered in both the assigned readings and class seminars.
+The Final Examination may consist of short answer, short essay, and essay questions designed to assess your mastery of basic information as well as your ability to integrate, critically evaluate, and communicate an understanding of the material covered in both the assigned readings and class seminars.

-- (1) Mid-term examination: Will cover Chapters 1-7 of the text, weekly assigned readings, and class seminar discussions and presentations. - (2) Final Examination: Will emphasize Chapters 8-15 of the text, weekly assigned readings during the second half of the course, and class seminar discussions and presentations.
+(1) Final Examination: Will emphasize Chapters 1-15 of the text, weekly assigned readings, and class seminar discussions and presentations.
 In addition, the final examination will be cumulative in that it may also include integrative questions that require knowledge and understanding of basic information and issues related to readings and class discussions that have taken place throughout the entire course.